 FTW-FOREVER TWO WHEELS

-Exhibition Dates: 2021
+Exhibition Dates: May 16-June 13, 2021

 Artist in attendance.

 Deeply immersed in the biker scene, Bryan Helm has documented motorcycle culture through his photography for over 20 years.
 "FTW-Forever Two Wheels"showcases the images that Bryan has captured over the years, chronicling the unique characters, beautiful motorcycles, stunt riders, racers, and celebrity bike builders he has encountered riding his Harley across the country to bike rallies and vintage races.
-This exhibition also features a special collaboration with artist Brian Ewing.

-Exhibition Dates: SUMMER 2021
+Exhibition Dates: June 18-July 18, 2021

 Osheen Harruthoonyan is a photographer who merges movement with themes of cultural heritage and renewal.
 Hand printed on gelatin silver paper, his limited-edition prints bring together images of the micro - the sun, Saturn, mount Ararat - with the micro - specks of dust, tiny organisms - to create a new perspective of the world around us, challenging our perception of familiar sights and landscapes through interweaving themes of hope and wonder into the visual narratives we interact with on a daily basis.
 Osheen’s work has been featured in numerous international exhibits, collections and publications, most recently at the Aga Khan Museum in Toronto, the Louvre in Paris, as well as features on Vice!, Bravo!
 Arts, Space Channel, the CBC's "Exhibitionists" and the Marriott Courtyard Hotel in Los Angeles.